Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Introduction

 In the first five sections we'll formalize this rod train model for relationships between recursions.
 Section 1 has careful definitions for rods and rod trains.
 Sections 2 and 3 introduce a tree structure for rod trains that leads to a natural way to understand the recursion manipulations in this Introduction.
 In Sections 4 and 5 we introduce algebraic operations on rod sets.

 In Section 6 we pause to connect our work to generating functions; we see there that rod set algebra provides a combinatorial interpretation for polynomial multiplication.
 In Section 7 we define duality, the last operation on rod sets, and use it to prove many identities.
 The next six sections cover applications, often involving small finite rod sets.
-We study periodic sequences and connect patterns of train counts to rod set operations, which leads to more Fibonacci identities, our proof that Lucas sequences are divisibility sequences, and rediscovering the cyclotomic factors of Borwein trinomials.
+We study periodic sequences and connect patterns of train counts to rod set operations, which leads to more Fibonacci identities, a new proof that some Lucas sequences are divisibility sequences, and a new way to understand the cyclotomic factors of Borwein trinomials.
 We end with further avenues to explore.